-It is really important to us that Harry's death and the huge sacrifices made by Sarah, Tom and the wider family have led to long term change.
+It is really important to us that Harry's death and the huge sacrifices made by Sarah, Tom and the wider family have led to long term change all over the NHS.
 Here we want to highlight key things that we believe would not have happened if Harry had not been born and the family hadn't demanded the truth.

 In his 7 days on this planet, Harry has changed the world of maternity care here in East Kent and beyond in a really positive way.